StevenTammen/bibledocs.org/content/pages/some-christians-will-achieve-greater-eternal-rewards-than-others.md

 While far from the most direct or convincing evidence against the false doctrine of the pre-tribulation rapture, it is nonetheless true that these passages must be explained away if one is to adopt the doctrine of the pre-tribulation rapture.

-The doctrine of the pre-tribulation rapture typically postulates some sort of pseudo-return of Christ before the tribulation (at which point the Church is raptured, in the manner of 1 Thessalonians 4:16-17), with the full second advent (the eschatological "coming" or "return" of Christ mentioned in Matthew 24:27, 37; 1 Thessalonians 4:15; and elsewhere -- Greek [παρουσία](https://biblehub.com/greek/3952.htm), parousia) happening before Armageddon at the end of the tribulation.
-In the intervening period, so the doctrine goes, Christians are spared from the judgements on the world described in Revelation since they are not on Earth but in heaven.
+The doctrine of the pre-tribulation rapture typically holds that there is some sort of pseudo-return of Christ before the tribulation, and that it is at this point that the Church is raptured.
+(The tribulation is an event in the book of Revelation where the world suffers calamity and judgement as the Antichrist comes to wield and use power.
+The rapture is an event described in 1 Thessalonians 4:16–17 where living Christians are "caught up" in the air with Christ, and dead Christians are raised).

+According to the doctrine, Christ does not fully return at this point.
+The doctrine holds that the "coming" or "return" of Christ mentioned in Matthew 24:27, 37; 1 Thessalonians 4:15; and elsewhere instead happens before Armageddon at the end of the tribulation.
+(Armageddon is the final battle where Christ returns in radiant glory to defeat all the armies of the Antichrist).

+{{% technical-discussion %}}
+The word translated as "coming" or "return" in these verses is the Greek word [παρουσία](https://biblehub.com/greek/3952.htm).
+When the second coming of Christ is mentioned in the New Testament, this is the word that is used.
+This, along with the observation that there is not anything on the surface that clearly indicates that the usages of παρουσία across verses are referring to different events, is one of the strongest arguments against the doctrine of the pre-tribulation rapture.
+{{% /technical-discussion %}}

+In the period between Christ's pseudo-return/the supposed pre-tribulation rapture and Christ's full return/Armageddon, the doctrine of the pre-tribulation rapture holds that Christians are spared from the judgements on the world described in Revelation since they are not on Earth but in heaven.

-Accordingly, what supporters of the pre-trib position must explain vis-à-vis these two parables is as follows:
+Based on all this, what supporters of the pre-trib position must explain in relation to these two parables is as follows:

+##### If they take the return of the master to be Christ's supposed pseudo-return before the tribulation

-- If the return of the master represents this supposed pseudo-return of Christ (such that the judgement and reward of the Church precedes the tribulation), then why is the return in The Parable of the Minas presented as permanent/absolute?
-(In Luke 19:15, the aorist participial phrase λαβόντα τὴν βασιλείαν, meaning essentially "after receiving the kingdom," is modifying the returning master... would he receive the kingdom if he were not actually returned in full?).
+Let us say that the return of the master represents the supposed pseudo-return of Christ put forth by the doctrine of the pre-tribulation rapture.
+(This would then mean that the the judgement and reward of the Church precedes the tribulation, since in the parables the servants are rewarded at the time when their master returns).
+The problem with this idea of a pseudo-return is that the return of the master in The Parable of the Minas is presented as permanent/absolute.
+In Luke 19:15, the master is said to return "after receiving the kingdom."
+This sounds like something more final and permanent.
+In other words, people don't receive kingdoms and then immediately leave.
+But that is exactly what you would have to believe if you identify the return of the master with the pseudo-return of Christ in the the pre-tribulation rapture position.

+{{% technical-discussion %}}
+In Luke 19:15, the aorist participial phrase λαβόντα τὴν βασιλείαν is modifying the returning master.
+It is very common to translate circumstantial aorist participles temporally.
+Here, that would mean that λαβόντα τὴν βασιλείαν would be translated as "after receiving the kingdom."
+The meaning is also perfectly clear if you keep the participle in English -- "having received the kingdom."

+Taking it causally ("because/since he received the kingdom") makes no sense here, and taking it concessively ("although he received the kingdom") doesn't make any sense either.

+Any way you look at this verse, then, you can't escape the fact that the returning master of Luke 19:15 receives the kingdom and then judges His servants.
+{{% /technical-discussion %}}

+##### If they take the return of the master to be Christ's full return before Armageddon

-- If the return of the master represents the actual second advent of Christ -- so that the evaluation of the servants' production described in these parables is happening not at the point of the supposed rapture, but at the point of Christ's full return at the second advent -- then how do you reconcile the fact that the parables present the judgement and evaluation of the servants' production as the first interaction between them and the master (whom they have not seen in a long time), while the doctrine of the pre-tribulation rapture necessitates raptured Christians (servants) being in the presence of their master for *years* before being evaluated?
+A supporter of the pre-tribulation rapture position might then decide to identify the return of the master in the parable with the full return of Christ before Armageddon rather than with the pseudo-return of Christ before the supposed pre-tribulation rapture.
+However, there are problems in doing this too!
+Let us say that the return of the master represents the full return of Christ before Armageddon.
+(This would then mean that the judgement and reward of the Church happens before Armageddon, since in the parables the servants are rewarded at the time when their master returns).
+The problem with the interpretation now is related to the timing of the evaluation of the servants/Christians.
+The parables present the judgement and evaluation of the servants' production as the first interaction between them and the master, a person whom they have not seen in a long time.
+However, the doctrine of the pre-tribulation rapture necessitates raptured Christians being in the presence of Christ for *years* before being evaluated.
+(If Christians are raptured before the tribulation starts, and Christ returns before Armageddon at its end, then we have seven years according to Revelation).

+##### Conclusion: the rapture must happen at the end of the tribulation, when Christ returns before Armageddon

-In contrast to the above problems, taking the timing of the rapture -- the events described in 1 Thessalonians 4:16-17 -- to be Christ's full second advent (i.e., putting forward only one *parousia* of Christ, at the end of the tribulation) meshes with the parables perfectly: Christ (the master) returns once -- permanently -- and immediately judges the Church (the servants of the parables) based on their production.
+Neither of the above interpretive issues from the parables are present if you say that the rapture happens at the same time that Christ returns: before Armageddon at the end of the tribulation.
+(This puts forward a single return of Christ without any prior pseudo-return/pre-tribulation rapture).
+In this correct interpretation, Christ returns permanently and immediately judges the Church (the servants of the parables) based on their production.
+(Note that this interpretation means that Christians are on Earth during the judgements of the tribulation.
+Compare the Israelites in Egypt as God sent the plagues on the Egyptians).

 {{% /sidenote %}}

 <!--